 We use linear mathematical machine learning cores, such as Multiple Linear Regression (MLR), Ridge Regression (RR), Multivariate Adaptive Regression Splines (MARS) and the Model Tree (MT), or non-linear cores, such as cubic-order MARS, k-Nearest Neighbor (kNN) and Genetic Algorithm-optimized Support Vector Machine (GA-SVM) - depending on the problem structure.
 All these methods provide data partitioning for solving water resources problems.

-For example, Hassan has used machine learning to forecast future rainfall, and then has compared his results with a conventional model.
-Comparison indicates that Hassan's machine could significantly improve forecasting efficiency in terms of reproducing standard deviation and skewness for both calibration and validation periods.
+For example, we have used machine learning to forecast future rainfall, and then have compared the results with a conventional model.
+Comparison indicates that our machine could significantly improve forecasting efficiency in terms of reproducing standard deviation and skewness for both calibration and validation periods.

-Below are the parameters and structure of his Model Tree for forecasting the rainfall in the month of January as an example. x1 to x5 are different meteorological variables.
+Below are the parameters and structure of our Model Tree for forecasting the rainfall in the month of January as an example. x1 to x5 are different meteorological variables.